username123create/reproducible-research_homework/README.md

 ***b)** What transformation can you use to fit a linear model to the data?
 Apply the transformation.
 (3 points)*

 To fit a linear model to the data we need to apply a logarithmic transformation.
 I used a logarithmic transformation on the values of virion volume and genome length.

-This can be found in the file I created called `virus_data_analysis.R` in the `Question-5-data` folder
+This code can be found here: [Virus Data Analaysis](https://github.com/username123create/reproducible-research_homework/blob/dev/question-5-data/virus_data_analysis.R), or in the file I created called `virus_data_analysis.R` in the `Question-5-data` folder

 This changes the equation from: